When you purchase through links on our site, we may earn an affiliate commission. Details.

 Serving Doodh Pak

-Doodh Pak is a sweet that is typically served with a meal, not after.
-People often like to eat it with masala puris, dipping their puris in the sweet milk as they go.
-Some people like to eat it with Bhujiyas as
+Doodh Pak is a sweet typically served with a meal, not after.
+Many people like to eat it with masala puris, dipping their puris in the sweet milk.
+Some people like to eat it with bhajiyas (pakoras) as well.

 Doodh Pak is often made for special occasions.
 It is frequently served as prasad during festivals.

-In particular, doodh pak is used ceremonially as part of kali chaudash.
-Kali chaudash is the night before Diwali.
-Kali chaudash is “Indian halloween”, when the spirits come out.
+In particular, doodh pak is used ceremonially as part of Kali Chaudas.
+Kali Chaudash takes place the night before Diwali.
+It is “Indian Halloween”, when the spirits come out.

-Doodh pak and bhajri no dhebra are placed layed out in “char raste” – four streets – usually the middle of a major intersection.
-The purpose is to bait out the spirits and negative energy from your home.
+Duing Kali Chaudas, doodh pak and bhajri na dhebra are layed out in “char raste” – four streets – usually the middle of a major intersection.
+The purpose is to bait out the spirits and negative energy away from your home.

 Doodh pak